ig3/srf/README.md

 windows, then the lower bound on interval is removed.

-When a card is reviewed and the new interval is greater than config.learningThreshold, then the intervals and due dates of all cards with interval between learningThreshold and maxInterval are adjusted according to the difference between 'percent correct' and config.percentCorrectTarget, multiplied by percentCorrectSensitivity.
+When a card is reviewed and the new interval is greater than config.stage1MaxInterval, then the intervals and due dates of all cards with interval between stage1MaxInterval and stage3MaxInterval are adjusted according to the difference between 'percent correct' and config.percentCorrectTarget, multiplied by percentCorrectSensitivity.
 This adjustment makes reviews sooner or later, to achieve the target percent correct.